 Lucy studied at Epsom School of Art & Design and Exeter University before returning to the family business after the early death of her mother, where she pursued a dream of creating a space where artist blacksmiths could show their work to the general public and to professionals in associated fields.

-Twenty six years on, Lucy has developed Fire and Iron Gallery into a lively exhibition space where leading artists and makers display and sell their work, and where tens of thousands of visitors come each year to see, enjoy, purchase and commission* great metalwork.
+Twenty seven years on, Lucy has developed Fire and Iron Gallery into a lively exhibition space where leading artists and makers display and sell their work, and where tens of thousands of visitors come each year to see, enjoy, purchase and commission* great metalwork.
 Special exhibitions complement the permanent displays, and demonstrations take place in a purpose-built arena.
 An outdoor sculpture lawn is an additional feature in dry summer months, and Fire and Iron was the overall winner in the Business category of Surrey Wildlife Trust's Wildlife Garden Awards 2016.

 Lucy is married to blacksmith Adam Boydell, who trained at Herefordshire College of Technology and then with Brian Russell in County Durham.
 Together, Lucy and Adam have produced many commissioned artworks for public and private spaces.
 Their work to date includes the Amesbury Archer (Amesbury, Wiltshire), ITV's Avenue of the Stars (Covent Garden, London), the Allen Court Arch (Dorking, Surrey), the 'Gingko' panel for the International Pillar of Friendship at the 'Enginuity' museum (Ironbridge, Shropshire), trophies for the Sir Michael Caine Drama Awards and the new wall sculpture on the façade of the Leatherhead Institute.
 Lucy and Adam have a passion for 'education through doing' and work frequently with young people and community groups to produce finished artworks.
 In 2008, Lucy won a gold medal for Fire and Iron's first RHS garden at the Hampton Court Palace Flower Show, and she has gone on to design and produce ironwork for five more gardens - solo or in collaboration with other garden designers.

 Fire and Iron is open to the public throughout the year, Tuesday to Saturday 10am-5pm.
 Closed January and August unless by appointment, Sundays, Mondays and most Bank Holidays.